Civil War Museum of Philadelphia

 The Civil War Museum of Philadelphia (formerly the Civil War and Underground Railroad Museum of Philadelphia and previously the Civil War Library and Museum) in Philadelphia, Pennsylvania, claims to be the oldest chartered American Civil War institution in the United States.
-The museum was founded in 1888 by veteran officers of the Union Army, Navy and Marine Corps.
+The museum was founded in 1888 by veteran U.S. Army, Navy, and Marine Corps officers.

 In 2008, the museum closed to the public in anticipation of a move to other quarters.
-In June 2016 the museum announced that ownership of its collection of about 3,000 artifacts will be transferred to the Gettysburg Foundation, "the non-profit partner of the National Park Service at Gettysburg."
+In June 2016, the museum announced that ownership of its collection of about 3,000 artifacts would transfer to the Gettysburg Museum and Visitor Center, "the non-profit partner of the National Park Service at Gettysburg."
 Artifacts from the collection will continue to be displayed in Philadelphia at the National Constitution Center.
-Books, archives and other two-dimensional material will continue to be owned by the Civil War Museum and are available to researchers at the Heritage Center of the Union League of Philadelphia.
+Books, archives, and other two-dimensional material will continue to be owned by the Civil War Museum and are available to researchers at the Heritage Center of the Union League of Philadelphia.

-While closed, the collection were stored at the Gettysburg Museum and Visitor Center, where material from the collection was displayed 2013–2015.
+While closed, the collection was stored at the Gettysburg Museum and Visitor Center, where material from the collection was displayed from 2013 to 2015.

 Location

-On August 7, 2007, the museum announced that it would relocate from 1805 Pine Street near Rittenhouse Square to the former First Bank of the United States building, near Independence Hall.
+On August 7, 2007, the museum announced that it would relocate from 1805 Pine Street near Rittenhouse Square to the former First Bank of the United States building near Independence Hall.
 Philadelphia Mayor John F. Street presented the museum with a check for $1.2 million to assist in its relocation.
 On August 2, 2008, the Pine Street location permanently closed and the museum planned to reopen in its new location in 2011.

 In 2009, Governor Ed Rendell canceled the state's portion of the funding needed to relocate the museum, prompting the National Park Service to withdraw its offer to use the First Bank building.